 Hotels in Cesenatico:

 Hotels in Cesenatico * You can book through our partner booking.com at this link.

 Camping in Cesenatico:

 One campsite is the Cesenatico Camping Village, Viale Giuseppe Mazzini, 182, 47042 Cesenatico FC, Italy.
 A Rent a motorhome you can here.
 Or would you rather stay in one roof tent on the car?
-Also the overnight stay in a camping tent is possible.
+Also the overnight stay in camping tents is possible.
 With our Motorhome packing list You'll never forget anything again.

 Do you already know:

 - Cheese and cheese production in the Waldviertel

 - How the lyrics of Silent Night, Holy Night cast a spell over the world

 You can also find travel tips on cuisine and enjoyment in our TravelWorldOnline.